-MedlinePlus say that diabetes is a disease in which your blood glucose, or blood sugar, levels are too high.
+MedlinePlus say that diabetes1 is a disease in which your blood glucose, or blood sugar, levels are too high.
 Glucose comes from the foods you eat.
 Insulin is a hormone that helps the glucose get into your cells to give them energy.
 With type 1 diabetes, your body does not make insulin.
 With type 2 diabetes, the more common type, your body does not make or use insulin well.
 Without enough insulin, the glucose stays in your blood.
 You can also have prediabetes.
 This means that your blood sugar is higher than normal but not high enough to be called diabetes.
 Having prediabetes puts you at greater risk of getting type 2 diabetes.

-Testing for Diabetes
+Testing for Diabetes2

 Your doctor will have you take one or more of the following blood tests to confirm the diagnosis: